-The method I like to use is the Budget by Paycheck method that The Budget Mom introduced.
+The method I like to use is the Budget by Paycheck method that I learned from The Budget Mom.
 I don't use all her methods but this one helped me visualize when bills were paid based on paycheck and how much I would spend on things like food and gas each paycheck.
 Once I actually wrote it out in a Google spreadsheet, it was mind blowing!!!
 Just seeing the calendar made me realize, I could actually pay my student loans down faster because now every dollar had a place in my budget.

-Understand your income - What are all your sources of income?
+Identify your income sources - What are all your sources of income?
 Main check, side hustle, alimony, etc.

-Understanding your bills - Understanding all the bills you have, weekly, monthly, quarterly, annually, is important to understand how much money you have going out each month as it relates to income.
+Identify and categorize your expenses - Understanding all the bills you have, weekly, monthly, quarterly, annually, is important to understand how much money you have going out each month as it relates to income.
 This will also allow you to cut subscriptions that you don't need or use to help increase the cash you have available.

-Create a calendar - This gives you the opportunity to see your monthly finances at a glance.
+Use a calendar to see the big picture - This gives you the opportunity to see your monthly finances at a glance.

-Create a budget - create a budget based on your income and expenses to include variable expense (food, gas, one off purchases).
-With the Budget by Paycheck method, you document what you plan to pay from each check to include the food, gas, car, household, any miscellaneous expenses, savings and any additional debt payment that aren't listed as expenses.
+Create a REALISTIC budget - create a budget based on your actual income and actual expenses to include variable expense (food, gas, one off purchases).

 Monitor and stick to your budget - It does you no good to have a budget but not monitor to make sure you are staying on track.
 At first it seems hard, but once you get better at tracking and knowing where money is going you will start seeing results.

-I am not a money expert but finding a method that helps me visualize my cash flow has helped us get closer to our goals.
+I am not a money expert but finding a method that helped me visualize my cash flow has helped us get closer to our goals.
 And you too can do the same.
 It just take a little patience and understanding of yourself to get in the rhythm of things and move forward.
-I took me about 3 months to see results but during that time I was able to put an additional $4000 to my students loans because I was able to clearly see what funds were coming in and where they were going.
+It took me about 3 months to see results but during that time I was able to put an additional $4000 on my students loans because I was able to clearly see what funds were coming in and where they were going.

 More posts on budgets to come and the process of building a healthy relationship with money.
 Until then happy trails!